-Ohio Hospital Negligence Lawyer and Medical Malpractice Attorney investigates cases of sepsis misdiagnosis for injured plaintiffs nationwide
+Cincinnati, Ohio Hospital Negligence Lawyer and Medical Malpractice Attorney investigates sepsis misdiagnosis lawsuits for injured plaintiffs nationwide

 Sepsis is an acute illness requiring urgent treatment to prevent permanent injury and death.
 Sepsis can begin with merely a minor infection and the body can self-destruct by attacking its own tissue and internal organs.
-Sepsis misdiagnosis, delayed diagnosis or a failure to diagnose can lead to wrongful death and the premature loss of a loved one.
+Sepsis misdiagnosis, delayed diagnosis or a Diagnostic Error can lead to wrongful death and the premature loss of a loved one.

-Joe Lyon is an experienced medical malpractice lawyer and delayed diagnosis attorney investigating claims of sepsis misdiagnosis and failure to diagnose cases for plaintiffs nationwide.
+Joe Lyon is an experienced medical malpractice lawyer and delayed diagnosis attorney investigating sepsis misdiagnosis lawsuits and failure to diagnose cases for plaintiffs nationwide.

 Certain groups of individuals are more susceptible to sepsis, including patients with diabetes, cancer, HIV infection or those who are immunosuppressed.
 The elderly and newborns are at a higher risk, and physicians should be aware of a patient’s vulnerabilties.